andrewsunglaekim/git_workshop/readme.md

 `revert` - revert the changes that the related patches introduce, records new commits.

 The one we'll use today is `reset`.
-The most common use case for `reset` is doing work locally and wanting to rewind the work you've done
+The most common use case for `reset` is doing work locally and wanting to rewind the work we've done

-> There is a more advanced git workshop, where we see the differences between `checkout`, `reset`, and `revert` on our [RV Udemy site]().
+> There is a more advanced git workshop, where we see the differences between `checkout`, `reset`, and `revert`.
+Check it out [here](https://github.com/andrewsunglaekim/advanced_git_workshop).

 ### ** \*DANGER\* ** The following can delete your history.
 You would only use this to remove part of your history.